Scale customer experience without losing the human touch.

 Ene is a fan of integrations and is an advocate for using them.
-Her top three favorites are Salesforce, Trello, and using the Scheduling feature with Zoom and Google.
+Her top three favorites are Salesforce and Trello.
 The Salesforce integration allows her to have all information about a customer available at the click of a button.
 With the Trello integration, she can recognize if a certain request is associated with a project-based Trello card for additional context.
 She says, “This helps us follow up with customers during their journey and helps our team stay focused and be proactive.”

 The team was thrilled with how easy it was to get going with Front.
 Ene says, “When we got onboarded and supported in Zendesk, it took three months.
 With Front, we were up and running in a couple of weeks.
 It felt easy and natural.
 Everyone is impressed with the functionality and embraces it.”

 Forget about ticketing platforms and conventional email!
 Also, have fun with it — there’s so much potential with Front.

 — Laura Ene, Customer Success Team Lead at Hootsuite